ENCCS/hpda-python/content/GPU-computing.rst

 The number of thread blocks per grid is usually dictated by the size of the data being processed, and it should be large enough to fully utilize the GPU.

   - start with 20-100 blocks, the number of blocks is usually chosen to be 2x-4x the number of SMs

+  - the CUDA kernel launch overhead does depend on the number of blocks, so we find it best not to launch with very large number of blocks

 The size of the number of threads per block should be a multiple of 32, values like 128, 256 or 512 are frequently used